 Confident: Individuals who are self-assured and self-satisfied.
-They usually worry less than most people and do not spend much time thinking about what they should have said and do not care if people dislike them.
-In the workplace they are focused on what needs to get done.
+They usually worry less than most people and do not spend much time thinking about what they should have said.
+They usually do not care if people dislike them.
+In the workplace, they are focused on what needs to get done.

 Descriptors: self-assured, unworried, complacent, secure, self-satisfied

 Apprehensive: Individuals who tend to worry about things.
 In the workplace when someone is worrisome, it can help them to anticipate a wrongful action and be able to better judge the consequences of an action.

 The interview questions listed below can draw revealing answers and get you on your way to finding whether employees are confident or apprehensive.
 These interview questions assess the degree of how apprehensive a candidate is.